 Sugar is sneaky.
 It doesn’t just hide in foods, but in most beverages too.
 The green drink you’re grabbing as a replacement for real, solid food is likely loaded with more fruit and sugar than greens!
-Think 53 grams of sugar in one bottle!
+Think of sugar in one bottle!

-Read the label carefully and remember that If you’re consciously consuming it for the fruit benefits, know that one piece of fruit has approximately 15 grams of sugar.
+Read the label carefully and remember that If you’re consciously consuming it for the fruit benefits, know that one piece of fruit has approximately of sugar.
 So perhaps you’d be better off eating a banana instead.

 And just say no to soda and fruit-flavored juice.
 Go for plain water or even seltzer with a spritz of lemon or a splash of 100 percent juice instead, like this DIY sparkling beverage from Elana Amsterdam of Elana’s Pantry.